telescope0606/highlight-navigation/README.md

 Styling
 -------

-The plugin is meant to not get in the way of your site’s styling.
+The plugin is meant to not get in the way of your site’s styling, as I feel the elements you apply it to are already going to be styled just the way you need them to look.
 Therefore, its CSS file is minimal, with only a selected class, and a collapsed border for tables.
 The styles are limited to the plugin’s container, and won’t interfere with the rest of your site.
 Let me know what you think of this.
-Of course, you can always copy the CSS for the demos!
+Of course, you can always copy the CSS for the demos if needed!

 API
 ---